pdromnt/pdromnt/README.md

 I build hardware too.
 Arduino, ESP32, sensors everywhere — air quality monitors, power dashboards, the kind of nerdery that tells you your CO₂ is climbing before your brain notices.
 Firmware in C/C++, dashboards in whatever makes sense that week.

-Cloud stuff's in the toolbox (AWS, OCI, Azure), Docker for everything I can containerize, CI/CD with GH Actions or Jenkins — comfortable, not obsessed.
+Cloud stuff's in the toolbox (AWS, OCI, Azure), Docker for everything I can containerize, CI/CD with GH Actions or Jenkins.
+Comfortable, not obsessed.

 GitHub looks quiet because enterprise repos don't ship in public.
 If you want to see what I can do, bring a challenge.
 I'll show you! (⌐■_■)